tc39/proposal-arraybuffer-base64/README.md

 For base64, you can specify either base64 or base64url for both the encoder and the decoder.

 For hex, both lowercase and uppercase characters (including mixed within the same string) will decode successfully.
 Output is always lowercase.

-### How is `=` padding handled?

-Padding is always generated.
-The base64 decoder allows specifying how to handle inputs without it with the `lastChunkHandling` option.

 ### How are the extra padding bits handled?